PdxCodeGuild/class_olive/README.md

   **e.g.** My branch for the **"Lab 01 - Bio"** in the **HTML/CSS** section would be named: `matt-htmlcss-lab01`.
 The name can vary a bit from this example, but please keep the chosen formatting consistent from one lab to another.

-- `git add <FILENAME>` to add a specific file or `git add .` to add everything in the current dicrectory
+- `git add <FILENAME>` to add a specific file or `git add .` to add everything in the current directory
 - `git commit -m "your commit message"` to commit your work

 - A remote branch will need to be created for each new local branch.
 Git will usually display the proper command to do this when a new branch is pushed for the first time.